 Interworking Profile features are configured to facilitate the interoperability between the enterprise SIP-enabled solution (Call Server) and the SIP trunk service provider (Trunk Server).
-In the reference configuration, Session Manager functions as the Call Server and the XO Communications SIP Proxy as the Trunk Server.

 7.6.1.
 Server Interworking Profile - Enterprise

 Interworking profiles can be created by cloning one of the pre-defined default profiles, or by adding a new profile.
 To configure the interworking profile in the enterprise direction, select Global Profiles \rightarrow Server Interworking on the left navigation pane.
 Under Interworking Profiles, select avaya-ru from the list of pre-defined profiles.
 Click Clone.